Erna Diez: Career

 Whilst visiting Italy in 1939 she studied art.
 From 1943 she worked at the Archaeological Institute of the University of Graz and supervised the collection of Roman stone monuments in Styria.
 From 1945 she headed the Institute of Classical Archaeology at the University of Graz and lectured there.
 In 1967 she became an associate professor of classical archaeology and a member of the Historical State Commission for Styria.
 In 1970 she received a professorship, becoming an emeritus professor in 1983.

 Her major work was on provincial art in Noricum.
 Her presentation at the 8th International Archaeological Congress in Paris in 1963 was considered groundbreaking.
-A fetschrift was published for her in 1978.
+A festschrift was published for her in 1978.
 In 2008, a street in Graz in the district of Strassgang was named after her.
 The annual Erna Diez prize is awarded in her memory in art history of the archaeology of Noricum and Pannonia.

 She was a corresponding member of the German Archaeological institute.